yogurt-foundation/yogurt-css-documentation/docs/spacing/padding.md

 ## Padding

-Utilities for controlling an element's padding
+Utilities for manipulating an element's padding

 ### Usage